VamshiKavia/autoconnect-platform-224059/react_js_frontend/supabase.md

 # Supabase Integration - Frontend

-This app uses Supabase Auth (email/password) and Supabase Database (read-only examples: "Car parts", user-specific "user_vehicles", public "service_types", and public "service_centers").
+This app uses Supabase Auth and Supabase Database for the booking flow, vehicle management, catalog (service types, centers), and time slots.

-Follow these steps to configure and verify:
+Follow these steps to configure and verify.

 ## 1) Environment variables